maueroats/teaching/content/intermediate-cs/ch22a/99-hangman/99e-hangman-drawhandler-2.md

 * Write tests that build up to your solution in the way we have discussed and demonstrated in class.

-Mnay approaches work.
+Many approaches work.
 If you have no preference, I recommend the first approach.